HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_cmd.md

 ## rms_obs ##

 `rms_obs` (real) Measurement error.
-This is the standard deviation of the Gaussian probability distribution of the measurements.
+This is the standard deviation of the Gaussian probability distribution of the observations.

+`rms_obs` should be given in units of the observation.

 ## delt_obs ##